-2. The stakes are raised; ‘Vengeance of Angels’ lives.
+2. The stakes are raised; ‘Vengeance of Angels’ is underway.

 What follows is a chronology that’s best read from the bottom up…

 Use the images as markers – they separate the months from each other.

 As I near the half-way point in the editing, I realise the MS is going to fall well short of the 164k achieved by CoA.